Battle of Venta del Pozo

-The Battle of Venta del Pozo, also known as the Battle of Villodrigo by the French and Spanish, was a rear-guard action fought as part of the Peninsular War on 23 October 1812 between an Anglo-German force led by Major-General Stapleton Cotton against French cavalry under Major-Generals Jean-Baptiste Théodore Curto and Pierre François Xavier Boyer.
-The result was a French victory.
+The Battle of Venta del Pozo, also known as the Battle of Villodrigo by the French and Spanish, was a rear-guard action fought as part of the Peninsular War on 23 October 1812 between an Anglo-German force led by Major-General Stapleton Cotton and Marquess of Wellington against French troops under Major-Generals Pierre François Xavier Boyer and Jean-Baptiste Théodore Curto.
+A French victory was achieved by dislodging British forces from a series of defensive positions held successively by Cotton and Wellington.
+Despite repelling two French assaults on the last-held high ground, the British ultimately withdrew from the engagement to secure a safer position.

 Background

-The Duke of Wellington's Anglo and Portuguese army gave up its unsuccessful Siege of Burgos on 21 October 1812 and withdrew southwest toward Torquemada.
+The Duke of Wellington's Anglo-Portuguese Army gave up its unsuccessful Siege of Burgos on 21 October 1812 and withdrew southwest toward Torquemada.
 Wellington's 35,000-man army was pursued by Maj-Gen Joseph Souham's reinforced Army of Portugal of 53,000 soldiers.

 Forces

 Major-General Stapleton Cotton's rearguard included Colonel Colin Halkett's King's German Legion (KGL) brigade (1st and 2nd KGL Light battalions), Major-General George Anson's light cavalry brigade (11th, 12th, and 16th Light Dragoons), Major-General Eberhardt von Bock's heavy cavalry brigade (1st and 2nd King's German Legion Dragoons), and Norman Ramsay's RHA troop of six cannons.
 The total strength was 2,800 men.

 Curto's light cavalry brigade was made up of the 3rd Hussars and the remnants of the 13th, 14th, 22nd, 26th, and 28th Chasseurs.
 Boyer's dragoon brigade included the 6th, 11th, 15th, and 25th Dragoons.
 Colonel Faverot, in charge of the 15th Chasseurs and Duchy of Berg Light Horse Lancers, and Colonel Béteille, head of the élite Gendarmes, also rode with the advanced guard.
 The French force numbered 3,200 men.